Skip Breadcrumb Links

 - If you pay rent by the day or week, you must give 28 days notice (for example, if you want to leave on March 1, you have to give notice by February 1).

-- If your lease is fixed for a period longer than a month, you must give 60 days notice.
+- If your lease is fixed for a period longer than a month, you must generally give 60 days notice.

 When you give notice, you have to let your landlord know what day you want to end your tenancy.
 This must be the last day of the rental period.
 For example, if you pay rent by the month, the last day of your tenancy must be the last day of the month.